vmg/redcarpet/README.md

 $ rake greenmat:merge_upstream
 ```

+Note that this task does _not_ automatically commit the merge, so you need to commit the changes after checking each diff.
+Also it forces conflicting hunks to be auto-resolved cleanly by favoring upstream version.

 If you want to merge a branch other than `upstream/master`, specify the name as `BRANCH` environment variable:

 ```bash